LujanSab/NivelIntermedio-Tamagotchi/docs/index.rst

-.. tp-tamagotchi documentation master file, created by sphinx-quickstart on Sun Feb 23 20:02:17 2025.
+..
+Tamagochi documentation master file, created by sphinx-quickstart on Mon Feb 24 16:35:25 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.